 - It includes information on twins, which is an area some books neglect.

-- Some moms felt the section about breastfeeding after returning to work could have been more informative.
+- The section about breastfeeding after returning to work could have been more informative.

-- The book also covers the history of breastfeeding in America, which is something some moms may not be interested in when looking for practical advice.
+- The book also covers the history of breastfeeding in America, which is something some moms may not be interested in.

 Best Book for Breastfeeding and Pumping

-This book by Nancy Mohrbacher has a whole chapter dedicated to the different timeframes in which women might be going back to their jobs after giving birth.
-And it tells you what could be important to know during each time period of your baby’s life, pertaining to breastfeeding and pumping, like how much milk is needed.
-Women who like their books with plenty of specifics will appreciate this chapter.
+This book by Nancy Mohrbacher has a whole chapter dedicated to the different time frames in which women might be going back to their jobs after giving birth.
+It gives you vital information for breastfeeding and pumping at every stage.

-The author has a lot of experience with breastfeeding — she even operated a private lactation business for 10 years.
+The experienced author operated a private lactation business for more than ten years.

-- This book is really thorough, covering both breastfeeding and pumping.
+- This is really thorough, covering both breastfeeding and pumping.